MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/asctime-s-wasctime-s.md

 **_wasctime_s** is a wide-character version of **asctime_s**. **_wasctime_s** and **asctime_s** behave identically otherwise.

+The debug library versions of these functions first fill the buffer with 0xFE.
+To disable this behavior, use [_CrtSetDebugFillThreshold](crtsetdebugfillthreshold.md).

 ### Generic-Text Routine Mapping

 |TCHAR.H routine|_UNICODE & _MBCS not defined|_MBCS defined|_UNICODE defined|